TechnoMageKOMT/Programming_Notes/JavaScript/K_Functions.md

 }
 ```

 `arguments` Is an array-like object that also contains all the arguments passed to the function.
 It is ONLY available to functions declared with the `function` keyword.
+I.e., Arrow function do not have their own `arguments` keyword.

 From ES6 onwards this is replaced by the rest operator and `arguments` should no longer be used.
 It is only included here because it may appear in older code.